wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-dsc-cd-chocolatey.md

 ## Step 3: Adding required DSC resources to the pull server

 The PowerShell Gallery is instrumented to install DSC resources into your Azure Automation account.
-Navigate to the resource you want and click the “Deploy to Azure Automation” button.
+Navigate to the resource you want and click the "Deploy to Azure Automation" button.

 ![PowerShell Gallery example](./media/automation-dsc-cd-chocolatey/xNetworking.PNG)